COURSE SYLLABUS AND OUTLINE

 1. Computers are allowed in classroom for taking notes or any activity related to the current class meeting.

-2. Participation in lectures is highly encouraged.
+2. Participation in lectures is highly encouraged as quizzes may be based on class discussion.

 1. No make-up plan is designed for missing homework assignments.
 Please do your best to turn them in.